alexanderkoller/pergamon/names.typ

+// Functions for parsing and formatting names.
+// The central data structure of this file is a "name-parts dictionary",
+// whose keys are the parts of a name (family, given, ...).

 // Parses the specified author list in the reference and returns a list of parsed authors.
-// A parsed author is a dictionary of name parts: (family: ..., given: ...).
+// Each parsed author is represented as a name-parts dictionary.
 #let parse-names(reference, author-field) = {
   let ret = ()